Magdalinprincy/ambitio-hero/README.md

 - Implement a full mobile navigation menu with animations
 - Optimize image loading for performance
 - Add more accessibility features

-## Screenshots
-[Include screenshots of your implementation on different devices]